vuejs/v2.vuejs.org/src/v2/api/index.md

   ```

   `.camel` is not needed if you are using string templates, or compiling with `vue-loader`/`vueify`.

+  If the tag is a component then `.prop` will set the property on the component's `$el`.

 - **See also:**
   - [Class and Style Bindings](../guide/class-and-style.html)